Jun 24 2003

-Wes Hickman or Kevin BishopWASHINGTON -- U.S. Senator Lindsey Graham (R-South Carolina) today announced the U.S. Department of Housing and Urban Development (HUD) has awarded South Carolina $42.8 million in grant money for fiscal year 2003.
-The awards consist of $27 million for the Community Development Block Grant Program; $13.2 million for the HOME Investment Partnership Program; $1.4 million for the Emergency Shelter Grant Program; and $1.1 million for the Housing Opportunities for Persons with AIDS Program.
+Wes Hickman or Kevin BishopWASHINGTON -- U.S. Senator Lindsey Graham (R-South Carolina) today announced the U.S. Department of Housing and Urban Development (HUD) has awarded grants to Greenville County, Charleston County, and the City of Spartanburg totaling $9.18 million.
+The money will support the Community Development Block Grant (CDBG), HOME Investment Partnership, and Emergency Shelter Grant (ESG) programs.

 - The Community Development Block Grant Program (CDBG) develops viable communities and provides decent housing and a suitable living environment by expanding economic opportunities for low and moderate income households.

-- The HOME Investment Partnership Program creates affordable housing for low-come households.
+- The HOME Investment Partnership Program creates affordable housing for low-income households.
 It allows communities to design and implement strategies tailored to their own needs and priorities.

 - The Emergency Shelter Grant Program provides funds for the rehabilitation or conversion of buildings for use as emergency shelter for the homeless and for homeless prevention activities.